facebook/react-native-website/docs/native-modules-android.md

 At this point, you have set up the basic scaffolding for your native module in Android.
 Test that out by accessing the native module and invoking its exported method in JavaScript.

 Find a place in your application where you would like to add a call to the native module’s `createCalendarEvent` method.
-In the following example we created a component, NewModuleButton, and will invoke the native module inside the onPress function.
+Below is an example of a component, `NewModuleButton` you can add in your app.
+You can invoke the native module inside `NewModuleButton`'s `onPress` function.

 ```jsx
 import React from 'react';